 WAIT LIST PROCESS

-Once all available spaces have been assigned, students who have submitted the online application, License Agreement, and have paid the initial fee will be placed on the wait list.
+Once all available spaces have been assigned, students who have submitted the online application, License Agreement, and have paid the initial payment will be placed on the wait list.
 The wait list order is based on the date these items were received.
 If these items were received on different dates, the later date will be used.

 WAIT LIST PERIOD